 Discussion

 Phenotypic similarity among couples is a well-establish phenomena in the field of epidemiology, most notably among behavioural, cognitive, anthropometric, and cultural/religious traits.
 Such similarity is predominantly driven by two main factors.
-First, people tend to choose “mates” with those that are similar to themselves known as assortative mating.
+First, people tend to choose “mates” with those that are similar to themselves, known as assortative mating.
 Secondly, and less well-studied, couples may influence each other overtime which induces further phenotypic similarity.
 However, phenotypic correlations may be subject to confounding and therefore not representative of true causal relationships, but rather indirect due to being correlates of traits under direct mate-choice.

 In this report, we sought to investigate causal relationships among couples within the UKBB using MR. We analysed 118 traits, representing a wide range of anthropometric-, behavioural-, and disease-related traits.
 Only three pairs had significantly larger causal effect than observed correlation, which would suggest a highly unlikely negative confounder.
 A more probable explanation is incorrect MR estimates due to assumption violations.
 On the other hand, we identified 40 traits which showed significantly larger phenotypic correlation compared to MR causal estimates.
 These results suggest that raw phenotypic correlations among couples are likely subject to positive confounding due to correlation with other traits.
 Indeed, we identified many potential confounders of these relationships, BMI, overall health rating, fitness measures, income, smoking, to name a few.
 Together these results suggest phenotypic correlations among couples may be capturing other important aspects of AM including measures of socioeconomic status and various measures of health and fitness.